Sheng Shicai: Nationality policy

 During Sheng's rule, the Han Chinese represented only a small minority in Xinjiang.
 F. Gilbert Chan claimed that they made up only 6% of the population at the time, while Sheng himself during his visit in Moscow in 1938, told Kliment Voroshilov that the Han made around 10% (roughly 400,000 people) of the population of Xinjiang.
 In his relationship with Xinjiang's non-Han populace, Sheng adopted the Soviet nationality policy.
 The non-Han nationalities were for the first time included in the provincial government.
 The first principle of his Declaration of Ten Guiding Principles stated that "all nationalities enjoy equal rights in politics, economy, and education".
 He also reorganized Xinjiang Daily, the only regional newspaper at the time, to be issued in Mandarin, Uyghur and Kazakh language.
 The educational programme encouraged the Han to learn Uyghur and the Uyghurs to learn Mandarin.
 Sheng's nationality policy also entailed the establishment of the Turkic languages schools, the revival of madrassas (Islamic schools), the publication of the Turkic languages newspapers and the formation of the Uyghur Progress Union.

 Sheng initiated the idea of 14 separate nationalities in Xinjiang, and these were Han Chinese, Uyghurs, Mongols, Kazakhs, Muslims or Dungan, Sibe, Solon, Manchu, Kyrgyz, White Russian, Taranchi, Tajiks, and Uzbeks.
 To foster this idea, he encouraged the establishment of cultural societies for each nationality.
 The description of Xinjiang as a home of 14 nationalities, both in Xinjiang, as well as in proper China, brought Sheng popularity.
 However, Sheng's policy was criticized by the Pan-Turkic Jadidists and East Turkestan Independence activists Muhammad Amin Bughra and Masud Sabri, who rejected the Sheng's imposition of the name "Uyghur people" upon the Turkic people of Xinjiang.
 They wanted instead the name "Turkic nationality" (Tujue zu in Chinese) to be applied to their people.
 Sabri also viewed the Hui people as Muslim Han Chinese and separate from his own people.
 Bughra accused Sheng of trying to sow disunion among the Turkic peoples.
 However, Sheng argued that such separation was necessary in order to guarantee the success of the future union.

 Another agenda from the Soviet Union Sheng implemented in Xinjiang was secularization with the purpose of undermining religious influence.
-Moreover, many Uyghurs and non-Han people were sent for education abroad, most notably in Tashkent, Uzbek SSR to the Central Asia University or Central Asia Military Academy.
+Moreover, many Uyghurs and non-Han people were sent for education abroad, most notably in Tashkent, Uzbek SSR to the Central Asian University or Central Asian Military Academy.
 With their return, these students would find employment as teachers or within the Xinjiang administration.

 Sheng's nationality policy served as a basis for the later Communist regime's nationality policy in Xinjiang, with few exceptions.